 —Booklist, starred review

-“Seventies New York comes alive in The Gargoyle Hunters … An ambitious, elegiac tale … wholly original … There's more than enough page-turning action here for any reader to envision the movie adaptation, but back to the central virtue of this buzz-worthy book: the sentences.
+“Seventies New York comes alive in The Gargoyle Hunters … An ambitious, elegiac tale that gazes up at the greats … wholly original … There's more than enough page-turning action here for any reader to envision the movie adaptation, but back to the central virtue of this buzz-worthy book: the sentences.
 The screen can't capture those. … As Gill writes in the book's final chapter: ‘Any New Yorker who's paying attention will tell you that the city is a living, breathing organism at war with itself.’
 Why do we stay?
 For stories like this.”

 —The Village Voice